John Stuart Mill: Biography

+Early life and education

 John Stuart Mill was born at 13 Rodney Street in Pentonville, then on the edge of the capital and now in central London, the eldest son of Harriet Barrow and the Scottish philosopher, historian, and economist James Mill.
 John Stuart was educated by his father, with the advice and assistance of Jeremy Bentham for whom he had worked as a ghostwriter and Francis Place.
-He was given an extremely rigorous upbringing, and was deliberately shielded from association with children his own age other than his siblings.
+He was given an extremely rigorous upbringing and was deliberately shielded from association with children his own age other than his siblings.
 His father, a follower of Bentham and an adherent of associationism, had as his explicit aim to create a genius intellect that would carry on the cause of utilitarianism and its implementation after he and Bentham had died.

 Mill was a notably precocious child.
 He describes his education in his autobiography.
 At the age of three he was taught Greek.
 By the age of eight, he had read Aesop's Fables, Xenophon's Anabasis, and the whole of Herodotus, and was acquainted with Lucian, Diogenes Laërtius, Isocrates and six dialogues of Plato.
 He had also read a great deal of history in English and had been taught arithmetic, physics and astronomy.

 At the age of eight, Mill began studying Latin, the works of Euclid, and algebra, and was appointed schoolmaster to the younger children of the family.
 His main reading was still history, but he went through all the commonly taught Latin and Greek authors and by the age of ten could read Plato and Demosthenes with ease.
 His father also thought that it was important for Mill to study and compose poetry.
 One of his earliest poetic compositions was a continuation of the Iliad.
-In his spare time he also enjoyed reading about natural sciences and popular novels, such as Don Quixote and Robinson Crusoe.
+In his spare time, he also enjoyed reading about natural sciences and popular novels, such as Don Quixote and Robinson Crusoe.